AmnahAli/academic-kickstart/content/post/assignment4/Readme.md

 ### CSE-5334 Project
 ### Data Mininig

-### BoardGameGeek Reviews: This report is written in Jupiter notebook,
+### BoardGameGeek Reviews: This report is written in Jupyter Notebook,
 ##### By: Amnah Abdelrahman
 ##### Date: May 11, 2020